1964 California Proposition 14: Endorsements

-Endorsements by Racist Groups
+Endorsements by racist groups

 Other supporters of Proposition 14 included the American Nazi Party and local branches of the White Citizens' Councils, a network of white supremacist, segregationist organizations.
 The National States' Rights Party, a white supremacist political party having the slogan "White Men Unite," also supported Proposition 14.

 The statewide director of the campaign against Proposition 14 asked the California Real Estate Association to repudiate the White Citizens' Council's support of Proposition 14, but the California Real Estate Association, acting through its president, refused to do so.
-In response to this refusal, Rev. H. H. Brookins, chairman of the United Civil Rights Committee said: “It no longer is possible for proponents of Proposition 14 to hide their real intention, which is to legalize segregation in housing.
-By refusing to repudiate support of a local Mississippi-based racist group, the California Real Estate Association had admitted its concern is not with property rights – it is to destroy human rights.”
+In response to this refusal, Rev. H. H. Brookins, chairman of the United Civil Rights Committee, said: "It no longer is possible for proponents of Proposition 14 to hide their real intention, which is to legalize segregation in housing.
+By refusing to repudiate support of a local Mississippi-based racist group, the California Real Estate Association had admitted its concern is not with property rights – it is to destroy human rights."

-Other opponents of Proposition 14, including the AFL-CIO Los Angeles County Labor Federation, also demanded that the California Real Estate Association fire its Southern California publicity director who had written extensively for the White Citizens’ Council magazine, and who stated during a campaign Town Hall meeting in Los Angeles: “The people have the right to discriminate if they want to.”
-The president of the California Real Estate Association had recently claimed that realtors are against anything smacking of prejudice against minorities.
+Other opponents of Proposition 14, including the AFL-CIO Los Angeles County Labor Federation, also demanded that the California Real Estate Association fire its Southern California publicity director who had written extensively for the White Citizens' Council magazine, and who stated during a campaign town hall meeting in Los Angeles: "The people have the right to discriminate if they want to."
+The president of the California Real Estate Association had recently claimed that realtors were against anything smacking of prejudice against minorities.

-Los Angeles Times Endorsement
+Los Angeles Times endorsement

-In endorsing Proposition 14, the Los Angeles Times stated: “One of man’s most ancient rights in a free society is the privilege of using and disposing of his private property in whatever manner he deems appropriate.”
-The editorial further stated: “But we do feel, and strongly, that housing equality cannot safely be achieved at the expense of still another basic right.”
+In endorsing Proposition 14, the Los Angeles Times stated: "One of man’s most ancient rights in a free society is the privilege of using and disposing of his private property in whatever manner he deems appropriate."
+The editorial further stated: "But we do feel, and strongly, that housing equality cannot safely be achieved at the expense of still another basic right."
 According to the Los Angeles Times, the ability to discriminate against home buyers or renters by race, color, and creed was considered a "basic property right."